GenericMappingTools/pygmt/doc/maintenance.md

   possible, post a comment when an upstream PR is merged that fixes the problem, and consider adding a regression test for serious bugs.

-## Reviewing and merging pull requests
+## Reviewing and Merging Pull Requests

 A few guidelines for reviewing: